-For years the agreed-upon method for wearing a watch had everything to do with the non-dominant hand.
+For years the agreed-upon method for wearing a mechanical watch had everything to do with the non-dominant hand.
 However, in recent times trends have changed, and people are changing with them.

 The emergence of smartphones, tablets, and personal laptops have all made checking the time an easy task.
-It used to be a hassle to try and get the time from someone on the street or even finding a clock nearby, making the watch a necessity for your daily life.
+It used to be a hassle to try and get the time from someone on the street or even find a clock nearby, making the watch a necessity for your daily life.
 Now, checking the time is almost inescapable!
 It almost seems as if everywhere you look, there is a clock staring back at you.

 All of these musings and observations are not so much a commentary on modern society as much as they are a necessary filter through which we will determine if there is, in fact, a correct wrist to wear your watch on.
-To fully understand both modern trends and classic fashion rules, we had to develop context for the question we are asking.
+To fully understand both modern trends and classic fashion rules, we had to develop the context for the question we are asking.

 The nice thing about the question we are attempting to answer is that there are only two possible answers.
-Do you wear your watch on the right wrist or the left wrist?
+Do you wearyour watch on the right wrist or the left wrist?
 Traditionally the answer is "whichever wrist is connected to your non-dominant hand is the wrist you wear your watch on."
 Being that we belong more to the personal preference camp, we're going to break down the arguments for and against wearing your wrist watch on your non-dominant hand.

-Below we will give you the arguments for and against wearing your watch on your non-dominant hand, and from there, it is up to you to decide which wrist you're going to use as a mantle for your elegant timepiece.
+Below we will give you the arguments for and against wearing your dress watch on your non-dominant hand, and from there, it is up to you to decide which wrist you're going to use as a mantle for your elegant timepiece.
 Will you choose the traditional method of wearing a watch?
-Or will you choose a more fashion-forward approach and select to wear your watch on the wrist that is more comfortable for you?
+Or will you choose a more fashion-forward approach and select to wear your watch face or even watch strap on the wrist that is more comfortable for you?
 The only way to find out is to take the journey into the world of watches, fashion, and how a simple choice we make every morning can set the tone for the whole day.

 So what wrist to wear your watch?
 In the end, the wrist watch you choose to wear will depend on your preference.
-The tendency to use the non-dominant hand, and the main argument for this method of wearing a watch, has always been as an effort to keep your watch in the best possible condition, even when wearing it daily.
+The tendency to use the non-dominant hand, and the main argument for this method of wearing a watch, has always been as an effort to keep your watch face in the best possible condition, even when wearing it daily.

 The argument for wearing a watch on the non-dominant hand proposes that because the non-dominant hand is not as engaged in daily activity as the dominant hand, it will see less wear and tear...generally speaking.
 Purportedly, wearing a watch on your non dominant wrist prevents unnecessary scratches, scuffs, and dings simply because your non dominant hand doesn't do as much.
-This may have been true when writing with a pen was still the norm, or when but things like texting, typing, and even changes in modern driving styles have diluted this argument substantially.
+This may have been true when writing with a pen was still the norm, or when things like texting, typing, and even changes in modern driving styles have diluted this argument substantially.

 Usually, you are more active with your dominant hand than your non dominant hand.
 So, if you wear the watch on your dominant hand, the higher chances of damage to your watch just as a result of exposing it to more activity.
 All sorts of small tasks like reaching for an object on your desk or grabbing a ticket to enter a parking garage can pose a potential threat to your watch.
 Typically these trivial tasks are done mindlessly with the dominant hand, while the non-dominant hand stays largely out of the fray for most trivial day-to-day tasks.